 I’ve eaten a plant based diet for over 20 years and I believe how I eat has changed me physically and emotionally.
 As a child, I suffered a ton of stomach issues, sleep disturbances, skin problems and moodiness.
 At 21, I became a strict vegetarian and limited dairy about 8 years ago (I say “limited” because I allow for the occasional cheese or dessert here and there).

 I also love to exercise and feel the two go hand in hand.
-So, when I’m not in the kitchen, I’m probably running, practicing yoga, taking barre or Pilates, hiking, traveling, meditating, tidying (I love clearing clutter), and of course, hanging out with my wonderful husband and needy cat.
+So, when I’m not in the kitchen, I’m probably running, practicing yoga, taking barre or Pilates, hiking, traveling, meditating, tidying (I love clearing clutter), and of course, hanging out with my wonderful husband and chatty Siamese cat.

 Eating and Cooking

 In recent years, I have discovered a new side of myself in the kitchen.
-I never “liked to cook” so I mostly grazed on “snack” foods like crackers and bread which are not very beneficial.
-But once I started to cook, I discovered that cooking begets more cooking.
-Once you start doing it, you feel more confident and comfortable in the kitchen.
-You also enjoy your creations and are naturally driven to cook more.
+I never “liked to cook” so I mostly grazed on “snack” foods like crackers and bread which taste good but aren’t very beneficial.
+So, once I started making my own food, I discovered that cooking begets more cooking.
+Once you start doing it, you become more comfortable and confident in the kitchen.
+You enjoy your delicious creations (and even the not so great ones) and are naturally driven to cook more.

 Eating and Marriage

 I’ve been married for 17 years to an amazing man and I am extremely proud and blessed to share my life with him.
 I was a vegetarian when we met in 1995 and while he eats meat, fish, chicken and dairy, he’s always been supportive of my choice not to.
-While he doesn’t love vegetables the way I do, he’s definitely grown fonder of eating a plant based diet and often craves “steamed greens, a kale salad, or lentil soup”.
+He doesn’t love vegetables the way I do, but over time he’s grown fonder of eating a plant based diet and now craves steamed greens, kale salads, and a variety of soups and beans.
 It brings me great joy to cook for him.

 His favorites recipes are: Lentil Soup for the Soul, Brown Rice Gallo Pinto, Everyday Kale Salad, Healthy Hummus, Roasted Mexican Tomato Salsa, and his number one is Tantalizing Trail Cookies (these are insane!).

-I hope this blog encourages anyone who wants to cook more often, add more healthy greens to their diet, or try a whole food plant-based diet.
+I hope this blog encourages anyone who wants to cook more often, add more healthy greens to their diet, or try a plant-based whole foods diet.
 However, I must warn you that once you go down this road, you will never want to go back.
 Your body will crave unprocessed, “real” foods and complain when you eat otherwise.
 Eating fresh, wholesome food will change your life.

 Thank you for allowing me to share what is so close to my heart.